alexblackie/localyokals/README.markdown

 ## Development

-This website is built using the [Eleventy][2] build system.
-You will need NodeJS and NPM installed.
+This website is built using the [Middleman][2] build system.
+You will need a recent version of Ruby installed, and the `bundler` Gem.

 Install dependencies:

 ```
-$ npm install
+$ bundle install
 ```

 Then build the site:

 ```
-$ npx eleventy
+$ bundle exec middleman build
 ```

 The built output will be in `./build`.